nunofachada/simoututils/simout/README.md

 variance, p-value of the Shapiro-Wilk test, skewness, histogram and QQ-plot.

+* [output_plot](output_plot.m) - Plot time-series simulation output from one or more replications using one of three approaches: superimposed, extremes or moving average.

 * [stats_analyze](stats_analyze.m) - Analyze statistical summaries taken
 from simulation output.